alexandersoen/pyBregMan/README.md

 In the following code example, we define the manifold of bivariate Gaussian distribution.
 We then define and compute different types of centroids.
 Finally, we visualize the data and centroids.

+Pre-defined manifolds can be found in the `bregman.application` submodule.
+The following demonstrates how to define a manifold object for bivariate Gaussians.
+We additionally define two points.
 ```python
 import numpy as np